 - September 1918: 16,000 full-time WLA members (the maximum number of land girls serving at any one time during the Great War)

-To see individual numerical breakdowns for the different sections of the Women’s Land Army, please click on the relevant link below:-
+To see individual employment figures for the different sections of the Women’s Land Army, please click on the relevant link below:

 Summary adapted by Stuart Antrobus from The Women’s Land Army: a Portrait (Gill Clarke)